Chicago Nursing Home Bed Sores Attorneys

 How Common are Bed Sores in Nursing Homes?

 More recent research from the ACP in 2015 says that 3 million Americans suffer from pressure injuries every year, and those who are immobile are the most at risk.
+The complications of immobility in nursing homes cannot be overstated.

 Why Should I Pursue Legal Action for a Pressure Injury?